 In the early 1900s, Jacob Bromwell® moved to Michigan City, Indiana where the company rejoiced in the Roaring 1920s, and the heartbreak of the Great Depression.
 During this time, the company operated just three days per week, while unconditionally supporting as many hard-working Americans as possible.
-Jacob Bromwell® survived the daunting times by loyally adhering to its mission statement, which was to produce the highest quality cooking, baking, and campfire products for American families.
+Jacob Bromwell® survived the daunting times by loyally adhering to its mission statement, which was to create the highest quality cooking, baking, and food preparation products that would last for generations.
 Jacob Bromwell® was founded with this mission in mind, and remains committed to it today.

-It falls to but a few companies to celebrate two centuries of business.
-If Jacob Bromwell® could be transformed from a little wood-frame building into one of America’s leading housewares companies in 200 years, what might the next century bring?
+It falls to but a few companies to celebrate more than two centuries of business.
+If Jacob Bromwell® could be transformed from a little wood-frame building in Cincinnati into one of America’s leading housewares companies in a little over 200 years, what might the next century bring?

 Jacob Bromwell is Born